 Reprinted with permission from The JPS Guide to Jewish Traditions, published by the Jewish Publication Society.

-Barkhu (Let us praise) is the ceremonial call to worship by the prayer leader at the formal beginning of the daily morning and evening services.
+Barekhu (Let us praise) is the ceremonial call to worship by the prayer leader at the formal beginning of the daily morning and evening services.
 The morning service in the synagogue initially consisted only of the Shema (and its blessings) and the Amidah.

-After the prayer leader recites the invocation “Barkhu et Adonai hamevorakh” (Praise the Lord, who is [to be] praised), the congregation responds “Baruch Adonai ha-mevorakh l‘olam va-ed” (Praised is the Lord, who is [to be] praised for ever and ever).
+After the prayer leader recites the invocation “Barekhu et Adonai hamevorakh” (Praise the Lord, who is [to be] praised), the congregation responds “Baruch Adonai ha-mevorakh l‘olam va-ed” (Praised is the Lord, who is [to be] praised for ever and ever).
 Having summoned the congregation to praise God, the prayer leader repeats the response to indicate that this obligation is equally incumbent on him (or her).

-Barkhu is also recited by each person who is called up for an aliyah during the reading of the Torah, and it is followed by the same congregational response.
-Some communities have the paradoxical custom of also reciting Barkhu at the conclusion of the daily morning and evening services when there is no Torah reading, for the benefit of those worshipers who arrived too late to hear it at the opening of the service.
+Barekhu is also recited by each person who is called up for an aliyah during the reading of the Torah, and it is followed by the same congregational response.
+Some communities have the paradoxical custom of also reciting Barekhu at the conclusion of the daily morning and evening services when there is no Torah reading, for the benefit of those worshipers who arrived too late to hear it at the opening of the service.

 Pronounced: ah-doe-NYE, Origin: Hebrew, a name for God.

 Pronunced: TORE-uh, Origin: Hebrew, the Five Books of Moses.